maremaFnx/maremaFnx/README.md

-# What's up buddy?! :wave:
+# What's up buddy?! :raised_hands:

 :man_technologist: My name is Bernardo Pretto, I am 17 years old and I'm a programming student at the Federal Institude of Santa Catarina (IFSC).
 I love to innovate and help people.
 Currently working on my undergraduate thesis, using Firebase and React Native with Javascript and also working hard on a Node.js API with Typescript from the Ignite bootcamp by @Rocketseat.
 I'm also really into finances and investments. :biohazard: